leapcode/bitmask-vpn/docs/build.osx.rst

 ad-hoc targets in the main makefile, but we should keep an eye on any future integration of this process in the more or less official Qt tools (QTIFW).

-First, we build the regular installer
+First, we build the regular installer (use RELEASE=yes to do a codesign step with macqtdeploy, note that this increases build time considerably):

 ```
 make build
-make installer
+RELEASE=yes make installer
 make sign_installer
 ```